Does Algorithmic Uncertainty Sway Human Experts? Evidence from a Field Experiment in Selective College Admissions: Results

 We begin by quantifying the extent of individual-level disagreement between the two models.
 Although the models are similar in aggregate, they frequently diverge in their assessments of the same applicant.
 In our analytic sample, the two models assign different decile scores to 73.2\% of applicants.
 The mean absolute difference in assigned scores is 1.49 deciles (SD = 1.38), and the correlation between the two scores is moderate ($\rho = 0.75$).

 Figure~\ref{fig:model-disagreement} illustrates both the prevalence and structure of this disagreement.
-Panel (a) shows that disagreement is lowest at the extremes of the score distribution, corresponding to clearer admit and clearer deny decisions, and highest in the middle of the score distribution, which contain the majority of applicants for whom admission decisions are less certain.
+Panel (a) shows that disagreement is lowest at the extremes of the score distribution, corresponding to clearer admit and clearer deny decisions, and highest in the middle of the score distribution, which contains the majority of applicants for whom admission decisions are less certain.
 Panel (b) shows that while many applicants lie near the diagonal, indicating agreement or near-agreement, there is substantial mass off the diagonal, including cases where the two models differ by three or more deciles.

-Together, these patterns indicate that the experimental manipulation introduces meaningful variation in the algorithmic scores shown to admissions officers---variation that is more concentrated among applicants for whom decision-making is most difficult.
-This individual-level disagreement, despite similar aggregate model performance, provides the key source of variation we exploit to study algorithmic reliance in subsequent analyses.
-Because applicants are randomly assigned to which model’s score is shown, this disagreement creates exogenous variation in the algorithmic information presented to reviewers.
+Together, these patterns indicate that the experimental manipulation introduces meaningful variation in the algorithmic scores shown to admissions officers, concentrated among applicants for whom decision-making is most difficult.
+Because applicants are randomly assigned to which model’s score is shown, this disagreement creates exogenous variation in the algorithmic information presented to reviewers, providing the key source of variation we exploit in subsequent analyses to study algorithmic sensitivity.